Bookstore to host Faculty/Staff Appreciation Days

 As a reminder – all employees of Southeastern are entitled to the privileges of membership

-is not a pricing difference for members vs. non-members for the luncheon.
+pricing difference for members vs. non-members for the luncheon.

 Resident Assistants win “Most Spirited” at state conference